 Ryan M. Hare, composer and bassoonist, was born in Reno, Nevada in 1970, but now lives in Pullman, Washington, where he earned tenure, the rank of "full" Professor, and taught composition, bassoon, and music theory at Washington State University from 2003 to 2020.

-Much of the subject matter of Ryan's compositions is drawn from nature; recurrent themes include the deep mysteries of the cosmos and the extraordinary beauty of the state of Washington—as originating from a gloriously violent and volcanic past.
+Much of the subject matter of Ryan Hare's music is drawn from nature; recurrent themes include the deep mysteries of the cosmos and the extraordinary beauty of the state of Washington—as originating from a gloriously violent and volcanic past.
 He finds delight in the outdoors, physics, and astronomy, both in pursuit of hobbies such as hiking, photography, and bicycling, and also as a source of musical inspiration.
 He has often found creative respite in bicycling all over the beautiful region of southeast Washington known as the Palouse.
 Inspired by the multiplicity of styles found in art music of the twenty-first century, Ryan sees no essential contradiction between serialism, the avant-garde, minimalism, and the vernacular, but rather embraces the rich potential for all of it to be synthesized into something beautiful, compelling, and unexpected.